Dark photon superradiance: Electrodynamics and multimessenger signals: Discussion and Conclusions

 We close with a discussion of future directions.
 In this paper, we studied the case of an isolated BH and a single new particle with a minimal interaction, the kinetically-mixed dark photon.
 In the presence of a more complex dark sector, such as the existence of a dark Higgs, the dynamics may be altered further.
 Recently, some of the authors showed that in the higgsed dark photon scenario, vortex lines can form and deplete the cloud before it reaches its maximum size~\cite{East:2022ppo,East:2022rsi}.
 Further study is needed to understand how the vortex production and evolution is affected by the presence of plasma (see, e.g., Refs.~\cite{Adelberger:2003qx,East:2022rsi}).

 Furthermore, many BHs are not isolated: they are surrounded by an accretion disk, leading to additional dynamics.
 While it is a negligible perturbation to the background dark photon field, a dense accretion disk affects the visible electromagnetic field and resulting electromagnetic dynamics and emission.
-Furthermore, preliminary studies show that even a small superradiance cloud (or a small $\varepsilon\sim 10^{-12}$ for a maximal cloud) affects the disk properties, and would invalidate the ISCO-based spin measurements~\cite{Li:2004aq,McClintock:2013vwa,Reid:2014ywa}; we leave further details to a future publication~\cite{DiskPaper}.
+BH systems affected by these dynamics include accreting supermassive black holes, X-ray binaries, etc. Preliminary studies show that even a small superradiance cloud (or a small $\varepsilon\sim 10^{-12}$ for a maximal cloud) affects the disk properties, and would invalidate the ISCO-based spin measurements~\cite{Li:2004aq,McClintock:2013vwa,Reid:2014ywa}; we leave further details to a future publication~\cite{DiskPaper}.

 This work sets the stage for the exploration of kinetically-mixed dark photon superradiance.
 We have established numerical simulation techniques to understand the electrodynamics of the cloud and its electromagnetic emission.
 The parameter space of possible signatures is vast, from weak, long-lasting signals to bright, short signals, across the electromagnetic spectrum.
 We have detailed several possible observations, and a more wide-ranging study of search strategies is warranted.
 Utilizing different simulation approaches to better understand the electromagnetic emission spectrum would be invaluable to pin down observables.
 Finally, given the similarities between our system and a magnetar, it is conceivable that the dark photon superradiance cloud could host a wide range of astrophysical phenomena, such as X-ray flares and fast radio bursts.
 Due to the differences in the magnetic field structures, further investigations are clearly needed, and would be of great interest.